CodeWithAgam/Python-Treasure-Island-Game/README.md

 *A mini Treasure Hunt Game in Python.*

-### This game is choose your own story game, where you select option to continue.
+### This game is a choose your own story game, where you select option to continue.

 ## Demo:
 ```